csa-ge/jobs.csa.ge/rules.md

 # What's up?

 We are connecting good tech employers with good tech employees.
-We are in the headhunting and recruitment business but only in tech.
+We are in the headhunting and recruitment business, but only in tech.
 We're different because we have very **high standards** both for employers and employees.

 # Is English the only language?

 We will never consider employers or employees who do not know any English at all.
-We strongly believe every person in tech should know good English and therefor it is our only communication language.
+We strongly believe every person in tech should know good English and therefore it is our only communication language.

 If your English skills are not that great and you wish to improve, don't be afraid of using bad English.
 We will help you as much as we can.
 Try to ask friends for help before posting.
 There are tons of good resources online.
-Just don't write anything in Georgian, it will get deleting with no questions asked.
+Just don't write anything in Georgian, it will get deleted with no questions asked.

 # Are you profiting from this?